Neuro Linguistic Programming

 Neuro-Linguistic Programming(NLP) encompasses the three most influential components involved in producing human experience:

 Neurology – The neurological system that regulates how our body functions.
 The nervous system through which our experience is processed via our five senses (Visual, Auditory, Kinaesthetic, Olfactory, Gustatory)

 Language – How we interface and communicate with other people, our language and other non-verbal communication systems through which our neural representations are coded, ordered and given meaning.

-Programming – The ability to discover and utilise the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.
+Programming – The ability to discover and utilize the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.

-Neuro-Linguistic Programming describes the fundamental dynamics between the mind (neuro) and language (linguistic) and how their interplay affects our body and behaviour (programming).
+Neuro-Linguistic Programming describes the fundamental dynamics between the mind (neuro) and language (linguistic) and how their interplay affects our body and behavior (programming).
 NLP is the psychology of thinking.

 All able-bodied humans are born with the same basic neurological system.
 Your neurological system transmits the information you receive from your environment through your senses to your brain.
 Your environment, in this context, is everything external to you but also includes your organs, such as your eyes, ears, skin, stomach, and lungs.
 Your brain processes the information and transmits messages back to your organs.

 The information can also create emotions, and you may feel joy, cry, or laugh.
 In short, you behave in a certain way.
 Your ability to do anything in life – whether swimming the length of a pool, cooking a meal, or reading a book – depends on how you respond to the stimuli on your nervous system.
 Therefore, much of NLP is devoted to discovering how to think and communicate more effectively with yourself and with others.

 When you think of something, the neurons in your brain are firing and neurons that fire together wire together, creating a neuro-network or belief.